Skip to main content

 Long-Term Care Insurance

 If purchased in advance, long-term care insurance can cover a significant portion of costs.
+Policies vary in coverage, daily benefit amount, and elimination periods.

 Veterans Benefits